 Once the battery failsafe has triggered, it cannot be reset until the flight controller is rebooted.

 - On the INITIAL SETUP | Mandatory Hardware | Failsafe page:

-- set the “Reserved MAH” or leave as “0” if the failsafe should never trigger based on estimated current consumed.
-“600” would be an appropriate number to cause the vehicle to LAND or RTL when only 20% of a 3000mAH battery remains.
+- Set the “Reserved MAH” or leave as “0” if the failsafe should never trigger based on estimated current consumed.

 - Select the desired behavior (Land, RTL, SmartRTL, etc) from the drop-down list

 Copter-3.6 (and higher) includes a two-layer battery failsafe.
 This allows setting up a follow-up action if the battery voltage or remaining capacity falls below an even lower threshold.